Kaanchli Life in a Slough: Casting

 Joshii first cast Shikha Malhotra as Kajri and then approached the in-demand actor Sanjay Mishra to play Bhoja, who accepted the offer.
 Later, Joshii cast Narespal Singh Chouhan as Kishnu and Lalit Parimoo as Thakur in the film.

 Filming

 The principal photography of the film commenced in the November 2018 but during that time, Sanjay Mishra had to travel to the Busan International Film Festival for his forthcoming film Kaamyaab and the filming schedule of Kaanchli was postponed for a month.
 Filming began on 7 December 2018 in the interiors of Rajasthan, which is extremely cold at that time of the year.
 This led to lead female actor Shikha Malhotra having to shoot rainy scenes for the film's climax for three consecutive nights at a temperature of 2 °C from 1 to 3 January 2019.
 Filming was completed on 4 January 2019.

 Release

 Kaanchli had its Indian box-office release on 7 February 2020.
-It performed well in the first week and its distributor Carnival Cinemas decided to continue showing the film for a second week in cinemas.
-In December 2020, Kaanchli had its OTT release via Ultra India on 11 December 2020, and was streamed more than 10 million times in eight months.